RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Equivalences with other Riccati methods

 Each of these different statements of the same Riccati ADI algorithm may contribute when studying theoretical properties of the iteration.
 For example, directly from our definition \eqref{lrcf:eq:qadi-lr} of the RADI iteration it is obvious that

-where the relation $\leq$ is defined by the L\"{o}wner partial order.
 Also, the fact that the residual matrix $\nice{R}(X_k)$ is low-rank and its explicit factorization follows naturally from our approach.
-On the other hand, approaching the iteration from the control theory point of view as in \cite{MasOR14} is more suitable for proving that the so-called non-Blaschke condition for the shifts
+On the other hand, approaching the iteration from the control theory point of view as in \cite{MasOR14} is more suitable for proving that the non-Blaschke condition for the shifts,

 is sufficient for achieving the convergence when $A$ is stable, i.e.